sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     DEV_DATABASE_URL=postgres://postgres:postgres@localhost:5432/elevate_notification
     ```

+    We've provided a [link](https://github.com/ELEVATE-Project/notification) to the notification service repository, so you can explore the code for yourself.

 5. Create env file for Scheduler

-    The [link](https://github.com/ELEVATE-Project/scheduler.git) to the scheduler repository has been provided for your reference:
+    Create a file named scheduler_env in backend folder

     ```bash
+    $ cd elevate/backend
     $ nano scheduler_env
     ```

-    Copy-paste the following env variables to the .env file:
+    Copy-paste the following env variables to the scheduler_env file:

     ```bash
     # Scheduler Service Config